wikivisor/mediawiki-pages-DynamicMenu/README.md

 ## Category menu

 A **flat** menu block with the title.
-Provided by the DynamicSidebar extension.
 Menu is shown if the current page belongs to the given category.
 Create a page `Mediawiki:Sidebar/Category:NameOfYourCategory` and plan your menu in format:
 ```php
 * MenuBlockTitle
 ** PageName1|LinkText1